levkk/levthe.dev/content/posts/language-interpreter-from-scratch-part-1/index.md

 ## Lexer

 The lexer takes text and converts it to a list of tokens.
 A token could be a letter, a word, a number, or a punctuation mark.
-Tokens have meaning depending on their position in the code, but the lexer won't concern itself with syntax: it's only job is to transform text into an allowed list of symbols.
+Tokens have meaning depending on their position in the code, but the lexer will not concern itself with syntax: its only job is to transform text into an allowed list of symbols.

 ### Example